section-engineering-education/engineering-education/content/articles/using-azure-functions-and-csharp-to-create-serverless-apis/index.md

 - Upgrades to Azure functions are simple and have no impact on other elements of the website.
 - Azure functions interface with other APIs, databases, and libraries using industry standards.
 - Because no huge application, startup time, initialization, or other    activities occur before the code is executed, Azure functions are quick to execute.
-- Because Azure functions are compute-on-demand, they are scalable.
-When the number of requests for execution increases, new resources is automatically allocated to the service, and when the number of requests decreases, all extra resources, and application instances is automatically terminated.
+- Because Azure functions are compute-on-demand, they scale up when the number of requests for execution increases and scale down when the number of requests decreases.